emqxarchive/emqx-docs-en/source/plugins.rst

     coap.certfile = etc/certs/cert.pem

-Test the CoAP plugin
+Test the CoAP Plugin
 ::::::::::::::::::::

-We can test EMQ X's support for the CoAP protocol by installing libcoap.
+A CoAP client is necessary to test CoAP plugin.
+In following example the `libcap`_ is used.

 .. code:: bash